What Is Sexual Harassment?

 - Whether the employee made any efforts to report the behavior, such as speaking with their human resources department

-Note: If the alleged victim willingly participated in sexual banter or risqué jokes, it will be more difficult for them to prove that they have actually been harassed.
+If the alleged victim willingly participated in sexual banter or risqué jokes, it may be more difficult for them to prove that they have actually been harassed.

 Common Defenses Employers Use